Are You Lonesome Tonight?: Composition and early versions

-The song was written in 1926 by vaudevillians Lou Handman and Roy Turk with three verses, followed by a spoken bridge.
+The song was written in 1926 by vaudevillians Lou Handman and Roy Turk, with music likely derived from Fermo Dante Marchetti's "Fascination".
+It has three verses, followed by a spoken bridge.
 They based the bridge on a line in Ruggero Leoncavallo's Pagliacci, and "You know someone said that the world's a stage.
 And each must play a part" refers to "All the world's a stage" from William Shakespeare's As You Like It.
-This recitation is printed on the inside back cover of the original 1927 sheet music, and is sung on Stanley Kirkby's recording in 1928, Al Jolson's recording in 1949 and Blue Barrron recording in 1950 (US top 20 hit).
-Billboard reported in 1960 its discovery that it was written by songwriter and vaudeville pianist Dave Dreyer.
+This recitation is printed on the inside back cover of the original 1927 sheet music and is sung on Stanley Kirkby's recording in 1928, Al Jolson's recording in 1949 and Blue Barron's recording in 1950 (US top 20 hit).
+Billboard reported in 1960 that it was written by songwriter and vaudeville pianist Dave Dreyer.

 Several versions of "Are You Lonesome Tonight?" were recorded in 1927.
-The first, by Charles Hart, was recorded on May 9 and released on Harmony Records (431-H) as the B-side of "Sweet Marie".
+The first, by Charles Hart, was recorded on May 9 and released on Harmony Records (431-H) as the B-side of "Sweet Marie."
 On June 13, Vaughn De Leath recorded the song as the B-side of "It's a Million to One You're in Love" for Edison Records (Ed-52044).
 De Leath had the first hit version of the song, which peaked at number four in November.
-On July 10, 1927, the Newport Society Orchestra recorded the song with Irving Kaufman the vocalist; it was released on Harmony Records (511-H) with "I'm Walkin' On Air".
-A version by the duet of Jerry Macy and John Ryan was released on Okeh Records (Ok-40866) as the B-side of "Carolina Mine".
+On July 10, 1927, the Newport Society Orchestra recorded the song with Irving Kaufman as the vocalist; it was released on Harmony Records (511-H) with "I'm Walkin' On Air."
+A version by the duet of Jerry Macy and John Ryan was released on Okeh Records (Ok-40866) as the B-side of "Carolina Mine."
 Henry Burr's version peaked at number ten, and Little Jack Little had a hit with the song for Columbia Records.
 Although Gene Austin included the song in his shows during the 1930s, he never recorded it.